HardisonCo/.github/international/sudan/sd-health/hms-red/index.md

 ## Integration Points

-This document outlines how HMS-RED is integrated with sd_Health systems in Sudan.
+This document outlines how HMS-RED is integrated with sd-health systems in Sudan.